Ukrainian War of Independence: Outbreak of fighting (1917–1918)

-The Rada had a limited armed force at its disposal (the Ukrainian People's Army) and was hard-pressed by the forces of the Communist Party of Ukraine in Kharkov, where Vladimir Antonov-Ovseenko had established headquarters, intending to cut off Kaledin's forces in the Don from Ukraine.
-Bolshevik forces led by Mikhail Artemyevich Muravyov quickly took Poltava, then Yekaterinoslav (Dnipro) on 10 January, Zherminka and Vinnitsa on 23 January, Odesa on 30 January, and Nikolaev on 4 February.
-Slowed by the Battle of Kruty on 30 January, but aided by the Kyiv Arsenal January uprising, Kyiv was captured by the Reds on 9 February.
-The Rada Ministers fled to Zhytomyr.
-Muravyov then engaged the Romanians occupying Bessarabia.
+Bolshevik forces led by Mikhail Artemyevich Muravyov quickly took Poltava, followed by Yekaterinoslav on 10 January 1918, Zhmerynka and Vinnitsa on 23 January, Odesa on 30 January, and Nikolaev on 4 February.
+Slowed by the Battle of Kruty on 30 January — but aided by the Kiev Arsenal January Uprising, a Bolshevik-organized workers' armed revolt that started on 29 January — Kyiv was captured by the Bolsheviks on 9 February, following their victory in the Battle of Kiev.
+The Rada ministers retreated to Zhytomyr.
+Muravyov then engaged Romanians forces in Bessarabia.